Eunisses Hernandez

 Eunisses Hernandez (born 1990) is an American activist and politician, currently serving as a member of the Los Angeles City Council for the 1st district since 2022.
 A member of the Democratic Party and the Democratic Socialists of America, Hernandez defeated incumbent councilmember Gil Cedillo during the primary in an upset in the 2022 election.

 A self-described police and prison abolitionist, Hernandez was endorsed by progressive groups and leaders like City Councilman Mike Bonin and Dolores Huerta, as well as the Los Angeles Times.
-Hernandez declared victory on June 18, 2022, before the final vote tally, which was certified on July 1, 2022.
-Cedillo conceded the same day.
+Following the June 2022 election, news outlets including the Los Angeles Daily News, ABC7, and the Los Angeles Times reported that Hernandez had effectively defeated incumbent Gil Cedillo.
+The election results were certified on July 1, 2022, and Cedillo conceded the same day.

 Early life and career

 Hernandez was born in 1990 to Mexican immigrants, Juan and Leticia Hernandez, and grew up in Highland Park, Los Angeles.
 Early in her life, Hernandez thought about becoming a police officer.
 She attended Franklin High School and later California State University, Los Angeles for one year in 2009, where she majored in civil engineering.
 During her employment at Universal Studios Hollywood, she graduated from California State University, Long Beach with a bachelor's degree in criminal justice in 2013.
 It was during her time at CSU Long Beach where she "experienced [...] a revelation" after she took a class for criminology and the war on drugs.